AnvilloyDevStudio/TerraModulus/README.md

 ## Development Progress

 Main development would only be conducted by me in these stages.
+All main changes will be made into pull requests for tracking.

 Contributing guidelines will be drafted and made in the future for open contributions later.